learningequality/kolibri-docs/docs/install/initial_setup.rst

 				Add the network address of the device manually.

+		.. warning:: **Firewals** may impede your ability to see other devices in your local network, or add them as source.
+If you are unable to see other devices, make sure to:

+			* disable the firewalls on all the devices that you need to sync
+			* restart Kolibri for broadcast to take effect

 #. **Select facility**.
 If there several facilities on the device, select the one you want to import, and provide the administrative credentials.

   	.. figure:: /img/initial-setup-select-facility-to-import.png